Sometimes you have to run far, far away to find your way home.

 Sarah also has shared the stories of hundreds of other people in her work as a newspaper reporter, public relations professional, science writer and communications consultant.

-Sarah earned her MA in mass communication from the University of Minnesota and MFA in creative nonfiction from Eastern Washington University.
+Sarah earned her BA in biology at St. Olaf College, MA in mass communication from the University of Minnesota and MFA in creative nonfiction from Eastern Washington University.
 She has taught English in Japan and writing at the college level, and currently teaches yoga, integrating prayer, meditation and movement.
+She also works as a communications/writing consultant and coach.